-Students of English Literature develop an in depth appreciation of a range of literature from across historical periods, and the factors that influenced writers during the production of their work.
-The Sixth Form course will build on the skills acquired at GCSE, and will explore rich variety of novels, poetry and drama that make up the English Literary canon.
+The Sixth Form course will build on the skills acquired at GCSE, and will explore rich variety of novels, poetry and drama that make up the English Literary canon - The Sixth Form course will build on the knowledge and skills acquired at GCSE, and will explore the rich variety of novels, poetry and drama that make up the English literary canon.

-You will gain an understanding of a range of poetry, drama and fiction and explore the contextual factors influencing writers
+You will gain an understanding of a range of poetry, drama and fiction and explore the contextual factors influencing writers.

-Drama and Poetry Pre 1900 (Externally assessed)

-You will study a Shakespeare play using whole text and extract based approaches.
+Drama and Poetry Pre 1900 (Externally assessed) You will study a Shakespeare play using whole text and extract based approaches.
 You will also study poetry and a further drama text.